Multifunctional Rural Development

 Lectures provide knowledge on crucial aspects of EU rural and agricultural problems including constituent elements of sustainable development, shaped by Common Agricultural Policy and Europe 2020 Strategy, trends in employment rate and share in GDP, based on overall EU economics and particular countries;

-- indentifies problems of changing relation between farm households income from farming, from farm diversification and off farm activities
+- identifies problems of changing relation between farm households income from farming, from farm diversification and off farm activities

 - student gains knowledge on pros and cons arguments related to share of agriculture and rural development in consecutive financial perspectives in EU GDP: 2007 – 2013 and 2014 - 2020;